HITECHCRIME/HC_SG07_Mindchip/README.md

 ```
 "most states of consciousness are insane"

-We are made of people who built & destroyed us.
+"We are made of people who built & destroyed us."

-Jump fearlessly into the abyss every time -
+"Jump fearlessly into the abyss every time -
-just build your wings on the way down.
+just build your wings on the way down."

-Arm yourself with the appropriate tools to conquer the world.
+"Arm yourself with the appropriate tools to conquer the world."

 Creatures of the hollow night,